thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-BALANCE-BY-RISK.md

 ## Scope

 This rule works at the application level.
 It must be activated and configured in the application handler.
 Each token in the application ecosystem will be valued and contribute to the rule balance calculation.
+This rule, when active, will apply to each token within the application.

 ## Data Structure

-A token-transfer-volume rule is composed of 4 components:
+An account-balance-by-risk rule is composed of 2 components:

 - **Risk Level** (uint8[]): The array of risk scores.
 - **Max Balance** (uint48[]): The array of maximum whole dollar limits for risk score range.